shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 ### The apps block

-Apps are Toolkit’s user interfaces, and each can run independently of any others.
+Apps are Toolkit’s user tools, and each can run independently of any others.
 You can choose which apps you want to use based on your pipeline needs, and the `apps` setting within an engine block is where you define which apps are available in a given engine.

 Here again is the `apps` setting from our example above: